The $\Sigma$_1 Provability Logic of HA: Arithmetic

 \section{Arithmetic}

 In this section, we gather some preliminaries from intuitionistic arithmetic.
 Mostly we will prove some refinements of well-known theorems such as: $\Pi_2$-conservativity of $\PA$ over $\HA$, G\"odel's diagnolization lemma and $\Sigma_1$-completeness of $\HA$.
-Most of these preliminaries will be used to prove a refinement of Leivant's principle $\Box (A\vee B)\to\Box(\Boxdot A\vee\Boxdot B)$ in the technical \autoref{Lemma-qtranslation2}.
-For better understanding of what \autoref{Lemma-qtranslation2} is going to state, we suggest the reader first to see \autoref{Theorem-Leivant}.
+Most of these preliminaries will be used to prove a refinement of Leivant's principle $\Box (A\vee B)\to\Box(\Boxdot A\vee\Boxdot B)$ in the technical \Cref{Lemma-qtranslation2}. \Cref{Theorem-Leivant} states a simplified version of \Cref{Lemma-qtranslation2}.